learn-co-curriculum/sinatra-fwitter-group-project/README.md

 You'll need to make sure that no one can create, read, edit or delete any tweets.

-You'll want to create two helper methods `current_user` and `is_logged_in`.
-You'll want to use these helper methods to block content is a user is not logged in.
+You'll want to create two helper methods `current_user` and `logged_in?`.
+You'll want to use these helper methods to block content if a user is not logged in.

 It's especially important that a user should not be able to edit or delete the tweets created by a different user.
 A user can only modify their own tweets.

+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/sinatra-fwitter-group-project' title='Fwitter Group Project'>Fwitter Group Project</a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/sinatra-fwitter-group-project'>Fwitter</a> on Learn.co and start learning to code for free.</p>